uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 </details>

 ### Google Translate
 2. Given the three functions below, write another function called `sayHelloIn(language: String)` that will take in a single String parameter called `language`.
-If `language` is equals `chinese`, `bruin`, or `english`, return its respective function.
+If `language` equals `chinese`, `bruin`, or `english`, return its respective function.
 If the `language` is not any of these, return the option for `bruin`.
 ```kotlin
 fun chinese() {
     println("Nihao")